 Student A: Buddha spent six years sitting under the Bodhi tree.
-Bodhidharma2 spent nine years in front of the wall.
-Huineng3 spent fifteen.
-This is-is-is that a necessary part of the process to spend some period of tremendously concentrated zazen for a very deep understanding?
+Bodhidharma spent nine years in front of the wall.
+Huineng spent fifteen.
+Is that a necessary part of the process to spend some period of tremendously concentrated zazen for a very deep understanding?
+[Bodhidharma: c.
+470-543.
+First Chinese Zen Patriarch] [Daijan Huineng (Daikan Enō): 638-713.
+Sixth Chinese Zen Patriarch]